EdwinVW/dapr-workshop/Assignment05/step-by-step-python.md

      import requests
      ```

-1. Add the following code toe the `process_speed_violation` method to replace the TODO comment:
+1. Add the following code to the `process_speed_violation` method to replace the TODO comment:

    ```python
    message_data = {